georgidoig/portfolio/about.md

 ---
 <img class="about-img" src="{{site.baseurl}}/images/georgi-about.jpg">

-Having followed and worked with an international, award-winning video production company for many years, and in gaining a degree at The Art’s University Bournemouth among the next generation of British filmmakers, I feel confident in saying I have the skillets and drive to work successfully and creatively in the film and video industry.
+Having followed and worked with an international, award-winning video production company for many years, and in gaining a degree at The Art’s University Bournemouth among the next generation of British filmmakers, I feel confident in saying I have the skill sets and drive to work successfully and creatively in the film and video industry.

 I am a passionate, devoted and motivated individual with a love for the production of films, music videos, adverts and digital content.
 I can tackle producing, production managing, ADing and script supervising with confidence, organisation and where required, creativity.